-Suffolk University Gallery is New England School of Art & Design’s main exhibition space.
+Suffolk University Art Gallery is the School of Art & Design’s main exhibition space.
 In its new location on the sixth floor of the Sawyer Building, the gallery’s exhibition program reflects a wide range of art and design representing all fields of study offered by the art school and in so doing, presents a multiplicity of ideas and issues.
-The goal of the gallery are to create exciting exhibits and related programs that reflect our ever-increasing visual and image - driven world, to engage the School of Art & Design and Suffolk University communities, and to add to a larger conversation in the Boston cultural arena.
+The goal of the gallery is to create exciting exhibits and related programs, reflecting our ever increasing visual and image - driven world, and to engage the NESAD and Suffolk University communities as well as adding to a larger conversation in the Boston cultural arena.
 Exhibits of current student work as well as themed curated exhibitions provides an important pedagogical link between and for students, faculty, and visitors.

 Graduating Masters in Graphic Design thesis students do it again.
 From the daunting process ofresearching the whisper of an idea that intrigues them; they have created thesis studio projects that will intrigue you.
 This group’s show covers the themes of “Yip” and “Roam”.
 Join us for the opening to see how these ideas have been interpreted.

 Suffolk University Gallery is very pleased to present The Stephen D. Paine Scholarship Recipients 2013 exhibit.
 The recipients work in a range of mediums and it is exciting to recognize this group of young artists as they continue with their education.
 The juror this year is Trevor Smith, Curator of Contemporary Art at the Peabody Essex Museum.
 The exhibition, organized by Suffolk University director Deborah Davidson and Suffolk University professor Ilona Anderson, features the work of six student artists.Established in 1999 by the Boston Art Dealers Association, The Stephen D. Paine Scholarship is designed to support students who are entering their final year in studio art programs at colleges in the city of Boston.
 As young artists conclude their undergraduate studies, the Boston Art Dealers Association (BADA) extends financial assistance in order to support their commitment to the making of art.
 The scholarship is established in memory of Stephen D. Paine.
 Stephen was passionate about the visual arts and dedicated to supporting arts education through his involvement with numerous Boston-area institutions.

 Gallery talk with curator and Infrared5 CEO Rebecca Smith Allen